EMIB-UA/HABITOS/README.md

 The current repository includes the following submodels:

 * **RELICS** – *REsidential Lighting Interaction and Control Simulation*:
   A model to simulate manual residential lighting switching behaviour.
+  Reference: Van Thillo, L., Audenaert, A., & Verbeke, S. (2025).
+The (un)predictability of manual light-switching behaviour in residential buildings: towards interaction model RELICS.
+Journal of Building Performance Simulation, 1–28. https://doi.org/10.1080/19401493.2025.2564147

-**Note:** If you use one of the HABITOS models in your work, please cite the corresponding publications (see references per submodel).
+**Note:** If you use one of the HABITOS models in your work, please cite the corresponding publications.

 ---